featureform/featureform/docs/providers/kubernetes.md

 ## Configuration <a href="#configuration" id="configuration"></a>

-To configure a Kubernetes store as a provider, you merely need to have featureform running in your Kubernetes cluster, and register a compatible file store to store the ouput of the computation.
+To configure a Kubernetes store as a provider, you merely need to have featureform running in your Kubernetes cluster, and register a compatible file store to store the output of the computation.
 Featureform automatically downloads and uploads the necessary files to handle all necessary functionality of a native offline store like Postgres or BigQuery.

 {% code title="k8s_quickstart.py" %}

 ```python
 import featureform as ff